kevincaicedo/imei_plugin/README.md

 # imei_plugin

-Returns the IMEI (International Mobile Equipment Identity).
-Return null if IMEI is not available.
+get unique id device on ios and android

 ## Getting Started

-get imei for android devices with validate permission on ejecution time
+get IMEI (International Mobile Equipment Identity) for android devices with validate permission on ejecution time and get unique id on ios An alphanumeric string that uniquely identifies a device to the app’s vendor.

 use
 ```dart